 Requests for updated medical conditions including asthma, are distributed to parents at the beginning of each school year.
-These are collated by the Office manager and registered and recorded in office.
+These are collated by the Admin staff and registered and recorded in office.
 All staff have access to this information and actions to take in an emergency.

 Children with food allergies have their photographs and details displayed in the catering manager's office to ensure that food products are safe for children.
-These are organized by the Family Support Worker.
+These are organized by the Admin staff.

-Medicine expiry dates are checked by the Family Support worker.
-Updated medical conditions and reviews of policies and practice are monitored and disseminated by the Office manager and Care Team.
+Medicine expiry dates are checked regularly.
+Updated medical conditions and reviews of policies and practice are monitored and disseminated by the Office manager.

-STORING MEDICINES
+Storing Medicines

-- 1. a) Staff will only store, supervise and administer medicine that has been prescribed for an individual child.
-Medicines must be stored safely in the pharmacist's original container and clearly labelled with the child's name, the dosage and instructions for administration. - 2. b) Non-emergency prescribed medication is stored in the school office.
-Medication requiring refrigeration is stored in the school office fridge. - 3. c) Emergency medications such as Epi-pens and asthma inhalers should be readily available in a clearly labelled container in the class teacher's cupboard.
-Children should know where their medicines are stored; they should not be locked away. - 4. d) Parents are ultimately responsible for checking expiry dates on their children's medicines and replacing as necessary.
+Staff will only store, supervise and administer medicine that has been prescribed for an individual child.
+Medicines must be stored safely in the pharmacist's original container and clearly labelled with the child's name, the dosage and instructions for administration.

+Non-emergency prescribed medication is stored in the school office.
+Medication requiring refrigeration is stored in the school office fridge.

+Emergency medications such as Epi-pens and asthma inhalers should be readily available in a clearly labelled container in the class teacher's cupboard.
+Children should know where their medicines are stored; they should not be locked away.

+Parents are ultimately responsible for checking expiry dates on their children's medicines and replacing as necessary.
 The Office manager will also check medication expiry dates twice a year.

-10. DISPOSAL OF MEDICINES
+Disposal Of Medicines

-- 1. a) Staff should not dispose of medicines.
+Staff should not dispose of medicines.
 Parents are responsible for ensuring that date-expired medicines are returned to a pharmacy for safe disposal.
 They should also collect medicines held at the end of each year.
-Any medicines that have not been collected should be taken to a local pharmacy for safe disposal. - 2. b) Sharps boxes should always be used for the safe disposal of needles.
+Any medicines that have not been collected should be taken to a local pharmacy for safe disposal.

+Sharps boxes should always be used for the safe disposal of needles.
 Parents should obtain these from their child's GP and return to a pharmacy for safe disposal.